 Training in Public speaking is not about having an extensive knowledge of the world.
 It's not about copying the style and techniques of your favorite speakers .
 It's not about following a specific set of speaking guidelines/rules.
 Public speaking is the pouring out of who a person really is... therefore the first and most important thing is to be, think and feel something worthy of being shared.

-Unless you believe there is true value in what you wish to share, no tips or tricks or training can ever make you more than just a speaking machine.
-Self development is fundamental if you truly wish to express your beliefs, And will be part of the plan as you move forward.
-You must sit in the throne of their mind and rule over their thought, feelings, and physical abilities if you wish to deliver unhindered expression of your unique views.
+Unless you believe there is true value in what you wish to share, no tips, tricks or training can ever make you more than just a speaking machine.
+Self development is fundamental if you truly wish to express your beliefs.
+You must sit in the throne of your mind and rule over your thoughts, feelings, and physical abilities if you wish to deliver an accurate expression of your unique views.

 Training in voice, intonation, gestures, and other methods of delivering public messages will not yield satisfactory results, unless you first have something important to say and the urge of a sovereign will prompting you to say it.

-Until a person understands themselves, learning methods of public speaking is similar to dressing up a mannequine, they might look at the clothes and say "that's nice" but no one will be sticking around for a conversation.
+Until a person understands themselves, learning the methods of public speaking is similar to dressing up a mannequine, The audience might look at the clothes and say "that's nice" but no one will be sticking around for a conversation.